 Teaching delivery methods are designed to sharpen students’ critical thinking, leadership and interpersonal skills, giving them the tools they need to better manage and lead software projects.
 Concepts are explored using realistic and relevant case examples and projects to ensure that the theory works in practice.
 The cohort model of learning -- learning with the same small group of students throughout the program -- emphasizes team work and collaboration, giving students the opportunity to strengthen leadership and communications skills.
 Group projects as well as interactive, robust and intellectual classroom discussions, allow students to learn from faculty as well as from each other.

 Tuition for the MSSE program consists of a single comprehensive fee.
-The comprehensive fee for students entering in Fall 2020 is $10,732 per semester and remains the same for all four semesters, covering all program costs including textbooks, parking and catering.
+The comprehensive fee for students entering in Fall 2021 is anticipated to be $10,732 per semester and remains the same for all four semesters, covering all program costs including textbooks, parking and catering.
 An installment fee and late fees may apply if payments are not made by the University due dates.

 Note there is a one time $150.00 Academic Records Fee charged in the first semester to all University degree-seeking students.
 This fee is NOT included in the MSSE single comprehensive fee.